spatil36/spatil36/README.md

          height="45"
          width="45" /> My name is Shubham Patil</h1>
 =================================================================================================

 Hlo 👋,
 I'm a versatile software engineer with nearly 3 years of experience and a Master's in Computer Science from the State University of New York.
 I thrive in dynamic, fast-paced settings, excelling both independently and as part of collaborative teams, especially in high-demand scenarios where quick turnarounds are standard.
 With a deep passion for technology, I've honed my skills across a diverse spectrum of programming languages and web technologies, making me a versatile and adaptable developer.

 Highly skilled in utilizing interpersonal abilities to foster collaborative relationships across diverse teams, effectively driving collective achievements.
 Proficient problem-solver adept at troubleshooting, swiftly adapting to new skills, technologies, and roles.

-I'm a passionate individual who loves frontend and javascript the language...
-Also, I have a keen interest in early-stage startups, venture capitalism, product ideation, growth and delivery.

 I am enthusiastic about the prospect of collaborating with like-minded professionals, exploring innovative projects, and contributing my skills to create impactful, industry-leading software solutions.
 My journey as a Software Developer is marked by a steadfast commitment to excellence, problem-solving, and a genuine love for crafting software that makes a difference.